citp/privacy-policy-historical/k/ki/kid/kidsdiscover.com.md

-> *The following text is extracted and transformed from the kidsdiscover.com privacy policy that was archived on 2009-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090514163742id_/http%3A//www.kidsdiscover.com/pcontent/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kidsdiscover.com privacy policy that was archived on 2009-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091231025738id_/http%3A//www.kidsdiscover.com/pcontent/privacy) for the most accurate reproduction.*

-# Privacy Policy - KIDS DISCOVER
+# Privacy Policy - KIDS DISCOVER Magazine

 **PRIVACY STATEMENT**